MichTronics/JS8Call-Bot/README.md

 ### TODO:
 ---

-If you want new options or commands request them in issues.<br>
+If you like to see new features or commands request them in issues.<br>

 #### JS8Call-Bot